If you currently have a smartphone, you can determine how much data you currently use by following these easy steps below:

 The units used to measure data are a megabyte (MB) and the larger gigabyte (GB).
 One gigabyte equals approximately 1,000 megabytes.
-Each Consumer Cellular Connect Plan includes a monthly data limit ranging from 250MB up to 20GB.
+Each Consumer Cellular Connect Plan includes a monthly data limit ranging from 500MB up to Unlimited.

 Depending on which app you use, streaming roughly 24 hours of music on Normal quality will use 1GB of data.
 HD or Extreme qualities will use more data.

 If you enjoy watching YouTube videos while not connected to Wi-Fi, it is easy to use 1.5GB in just one hour.

 Netflix is quite similar.
 In Standard quality, you can stream about 1 hour per GB.